jburzynski/TypeGenDocs/source/programmaticalapi.rst

 * *FilePath : string* - the generated file's path
 * *FileContent : string* - the generated file content

-The default handler for this event, added in the *Generator*'s constructor, saves the generated file content to the file system.
+The default handler for this event saves the generated file content to the file system.
 There is a possibility to unsubscribe the default event handler (by using the *Generator.UnsubscribeDefaultFileContentGeneratedHandler()* method), which will cause the generated file content to not be saved in the file system.
 You can also re-subscribe the default handler by using the *Generator.SubscribeDefaultFileContentGeneratedHandler()* method.

 Logging
 -------